CTC AGM & Dinner

 Cycling is now rapidly moving centre stage nationally.
 The AGM in the afternoon will deal with how CTC is meeting the opportunities and demands of this new cycling landscape, and its own status and image within it.
-Motions for AGM are now being accepted and can be sent to the Chief Executive Gordon Seabright by Friday 14 February 2014.
-They must be proposed and seconded by two CTC members and CTC Council strongly recommends contacting Gordon Seabright or a CTC Councillor to discuss them first before the deadline.
+Motions for the AGM as now closed.

 In the evening of the 10th May CTC Glasgow will be hosting the National Dinner being held at the same venue.
 It will be a chance to fellow CTC Members for an enjoyable evening.
 For booking you need to complete the Dinner booking coupon below and email it to Sue Cherry.